Keyword Prominence: Is It Ranking Factor in SEO?

 a.
 Do keywords affect a site’s ranking?

-Using keywords on websites is one of the most well-known ranking criteria, along with creating unique content and obtaining backlinks.
-Users should enter relevant search terms into search engines when selecting keywords.
+Using keywords on websites is one of the most well-known ranking criteria for creating unique content and obtaining backlinks.
+When selecting keywords, users should enter relevant search terms into search engines.

 b.
 How many keywords ought I to aim for in my ranking?

 The keyword and the search term you’re attempting to rank for will determine this.
-You won’t even need to consider it because a long tail keyword will probably organically pick up on other phrases, effectively optimising for three to five keywords at once.
+You won’t need to consider it because a long-tail keyword will probably organically pick up on other phrases, optimizing for three to five keywords simultaneously.
 However, I advise starting with one main keyword and five to nine subsidiary keywords.

 c.
 Which three Cs make up SEO?